mckennatim/iot3/my/description.md

 Things to check are
 1. initalize f.HAStIMER to 0;
 2. Can you have a project with relays without programs?

+### ckrelays() called every 2 seconds in loop

+    every 2 seconds
+      go thourgh all the ports (srs) that have an output port for cs, rel check the current state value and update port

 ### xdata NEW feature